kimjammer/Neuro/README.md

 `pip install torch==2.2.2 torchvision==0.17.2 torchaudio==2.2.2 --index-url https://download.pytorch.org/whl/cu118`

 Install requirements.txt.

+Use `pip list` to confirm that you still have the 2.2.2+cu118 version of torch and torchaudio still installed.
+If it got overridden, use the first command to install it again.

 DeepSpeed (For TTS) will need to be installed separately.
 I was using instructions from [AllTalkTTS](https://github.com/erew123/alltalk_tts?#-deepspeed-installation-options), and using their